*** UPDATE ***

 - UK visa holders with visa expiring before 1 September 2020 can benefit from the grace period explained below.

 - UK visa holders with visa expiring before 1 September 2020 can apply to switch to another visa within the UK.
-However, this seems to currently not apply to visitors or individuals with leave of up to 6 months switching into a family or private life route.

 The UK government has declared that there will be no new extension available for people holding a visa expiring between 24 January 2020 and 31 July 2020.